 A growing number of restaurants and cabarets are offering musical entertainment and the popular Jazz @ the Hudson Riverfront in the Amphitheatre adjacent to the City Pier offers smooth sounds and beautiful Hudson River sunsets.
 The St. John’s farmer’s market, a staple in downtown for 20 years, takes place in the historic courtyard on Thursdays from June through November, offering produce from regional purveyors.
 Parts of this magnificent church date back to the original construction sponsored by the Philipse family in the 1750s.

 Hudson River Museum is a cultural complex of galleries; a planetarium, featuring weekend star shows; Glenview, a restored Hudson River home on the National Register of National Historic Places; the whimsical creations of artist Red Grooms, Hudson Riverama, a permanent environmental teaching gallery about the Hudson River, showing its complex web of human, animal and plant life, and how we must care for it.
-The museum maintains a year-long roster of exhibitions and programs.
-Gift Shop and Museum Café during museum hours.
+The museum maintains a year-long roster of exhibitions, programs and gift shop.
 Free parking, admission fee.
 Group tour discounts.
 Hours: Wed - Sunday, 12 noon to 5 pm.
 Friday, 12 noon - 8 pm.
 511 Warburton Ave.
 (914) 963-4550. www.hrm.org

 Philipse Manor Hall State Historic Site: This Georgian Style mansion, designated a “Save America’s Treasure” by the White House, was originally the manor house of the Philipse Family from the 1680s to the 1780s and contains one of three surviving papier-mâché ceilings in the country.
 From the 1880s to 1908, the Hall served as Yonkers’ City Hall.
 “Slavery: The great and foul stain,” an extensive installation that traces the role of slavery in the United States from ancient to modern times, is currently on display.
 Special events, concerts and a lecture series are scheduled here, as are walking tours and after-school programs for children.
-Closed all holidays and holiday weekends.
+Closed only on Federal holidays.
 Admission fee.
 29 Warburton at Dock Street.
-(914) 965-4027. www.friendspmh.org
+(914) 965-4027.
+Philipsemanorfriends.blogspot.com

 Beczak Environmental Education Center: Located right on the banks of the Hudson River, Beczak provides hands-on educational experiences about the ecological, cultural and historic aspects of the Hudson River.
 Located within Westchester County's 2 acre Habirshaw Park, Beczak's outdoor classrooms include a sandy beach and a demonstration tidal marsh, giving visitors a rare opportunity to actually “touch” the Hudson.
 Indoors at Beczak's Hudson River Interpretive Center, visitors are invited to interact with various permanent and seasonal displays, including aquaria housing Hudson River species and a 300 gallon tank modified as an indoor marsh complete with tides.
 Park hours are Monday through Saturday from 9:00 a.m. to 5:00 p.m.
 The Center is available for group tours and rental; there is a Saturday evening lecture series based around Hudson-Fulton Quadricentennial topics.
 The Center and Park are accessible for people with disabilities.
 35 Alexander Street, 1 block north of the Yonkers Train station.
 (914) 377-1900. www.beczak.org.